-The Group took delivery of three CLEANBU newbuilds in 2019 and has five newbuilds on order.
+The Group took delivery of three CLEANBU newbuilds in 2019 and two vessels so far in 2020 and has three newbuilds on order.
 Introduction of new ship types or concepts like the CLEANBUs will normally require technical adjustments and modifications, which will take time and may lead to off-hire and delayed deliveries.
-There are outstanding guarantee items relating to two of the three CLEANBU vessels on water, implying additional off-hire.
-While the shipyard is obliged to bear the cost of repairs, additional related costs may incur.
-The third vessel on water and the subsequent five newbuildings under construction have no similar issues.
-The repairs of the two vessels will most likely be made in the period 2nd half 2020 to 1st half 2021.
+There are outstanding guarantee items relating to two of the four CLEANBU vessels on water, implying additional off-hire.
+While the shipyard is responsible for costs related to guarantee claims, additional related costs may incur for the KCC Group.
+The two other vessels on water and the subsequent four newbuildings under construction have no similar issues.
+The repairs of the two vessels will most likely be made in 2021.
 These guarantee items are not linked to the combination carrier concept or trading capabilities of the vessels and are not expected to impact the vessels performance until being rectified.
 In addition, there is risk of delays and failure by the yard to deliver.
-Tier-one Chinese banks have provided refund guarantees for five of the newbuilds, but the process to call on a refund guarantee might take time and expose the Group to significant expenses.
+Tier-one Chinese banks have provided refund guarantees for the newbuilds, but the process to call on a refund guarantee might take time and expose the Group to significant expenses.